DrZhenhuaYu/drzhenhuayu.github.io/_pages/research.md

 Vision
 ----

-My Fusion Intelligence Laboratory aims to **use machine intelligence and multi-source information fusion to benefit humanity.**
+My Laboratory aims to **use machine intelligence and multi-source information fusion to benefit humanity.**

 Research areas